 - You can look in the refrigerator and see possibilities.

-- Company arrives unexpectedly.
+- Guests arrive unexpectedly.
 You manage to cook up a buffet fit for a king, but you’re also comfortable with toast serving as a meal.

 - You have a cupboard full of spices and herbs, and you intuitively know which ones go best together.

 - You know that a potato will absorb an overabundance of salt in the soup.

 - Speaking of salt, mashed potatoes take more salt than one may think.
 You add a little more.

 - A good cook is comfortable with guests in the kitchen.

 - In case of emergency, you have the numbers of several take-out restaurants readily available.

 - You order take-out with no apologies.
 After all, power is knowing you have it and when to use it.

 - You can cook a complicated However you can also take basic ingredients and turn them into something that seems complicated, but isn’t.